AdobeDocs/experience-platform.en/help/rtcdp/privacy/customer-managed-keys.md

 ## Register the CMK app {#register-app}

-Once you have your Key Vault configured, the next step is to register for the CMK application that will link to your Azure instance.
+Once you have your key vault configured, the next step is to register for the CMK application that will link to your Azure tenant.

 >[!NOTE]
 >